Quantization of canonical bases and the quantum symplectic double: Introduction

 \subsection{The cluster Poisson variety}

-Cluster varieties are geometric objects introduced and studied by Fock and Goncharov in a series of recent papers~\cite{IHES,dual,ensembles,dilog}.
-They arise naturally as moduli spaces of geometric structures on a compact oriented surface with finitely many marked points on its boundary.
-In the original paper on the subject, Fock and Goncharov defined a version of the moduli space of $PGL_2(\mathbb{C})$-local systems on such a surface $S$~\cite{IHES}.
-This space is denoted $\mathcal{X}_{PGL_2,S}(\mathbb{C})$.
-It is naturally identified with a particular kind of cluster variety called a \emph{cluster Poisson variety}~\cite{IHES}.
+Cluster varieties are geometric objects introduced by Fock and Goncharov in a series of papers~\cite{IHES,dual,ensembles,dilog} borrowing combinatorial ideas from Fomin and Zelevinsky's theory of cluster algebras~\cite{FZI}.
+They arise naturally as moduli spaces of local systems on surfaces.
+More~precisely, one considers a \emph{marked bordered surface}, defined as a compact oriented surface~$\mathbb{S}$ with boundary, together with a finite set $\mathbb{M}\subset\mathbb{S}$ of marked points, such that any boundary component of~$\mathbb{S}$ contains at least one marked point.
+Given a marked bordered surface $\Sigma=(\mathbb{S},\mathbb{M})$, Fock and Goncharov defined a moduli space parametrizing $PGL_2(\mathbb{C})$-local systems on~$\mathbb{S}\setminus\mathbb{M}$ with additional framing data associated to the marked points.
+An \emph{ideal triangulation} of $\Sigma$ is defined as a triangulation of~$\mathbb{S}$ whose vertices are precisely the points of~$\mathbb{M}$.
+For any marked bordered surface $\Sigma$ admitting an ideal triangulation, the moduli space of framed local systems on~$\Sigma$ is birational to a cluster variety $\mathcal{X}_\Sigma$ known as the \emph{cluster Poisson variety}.

-One of the main results from the work of Fock and Goncharov states that the algebra of regular functions on the space $\mathcal{X}_{PGL_2,S}(\mathbb{C})$ possesses a canonical basis with many special properties.
-To construct this canonical basis, Fock and Goncharov considered another space, denoted $\mathcal{A}_{SL_2,S}(\mathbb{Z}^t)$.
-This object can be understood as a tropicalization of a certain moduli space of $SL_2(\mathbb{C})$-local systems associated to the surface $S$.
-In the case where $S$ is a surface without marked points, Fock and Goncharov constructed a canonical map
+One of the main ideas from the work of Fock and Goncharov is that in many cases the algebra of regular functions on the cluster Poisson variety possesses a canonical vector space basis.
+To construct this canonical basis, Fock and Goncharov considered a dual cluster variety denoted $\mathcal{A}_\Sigma$ and known as the \emph{cluster $K_2$-variety}~\cite{double}.
+This cluster variety is birational to a certain moduli space of $SL_2(\mathbb{C})$-local systems associated to~$\Sigma$.
+One can form the set $\mathcal{A}_\Sigma(\mathbb{Z}^t)$ of points of this cluster variety valued in the semifield $\mathbb{Z}^t$ of \emph{tropical integers}, and there is a canonical map

-from this space into the algebra of regular functions on $\mathcal{X}_{PGL_2,S}(\mathbb{C})$, and they showed that the image of this map is a vector space basis for the algebra of regular functions.
+from this set into the algebra of regular functions on~$\mathcal{X}_\Sigma$~\cite{IHES,dual}.
+Building on the ideas of~\cite{IHES}, it has been shown in many cases that the image of this map is a canonical basis for the algebra of regular functions (see~\cite{categorification}, Theorem~1.1).

-This canonical basis construction is expected to be closely related to Lusztig's canonical bases in the theory quantum groups~\cite{Lusztig}, as well as the work of Gross, Hacking, Keel, and Kontsevich on canonical bases for cluster algebras~\cite{GHKK}.
-It has also found applications in mathematical physics where it was used by Gaiotto, Moore, and Neitzke to calculate BPS~degeneracies in certain four-dimensional supersymmetric quantum field theories~\cite{GMN}.
+This canonical basis construction is closely related to Lusztig's canonical bases in the theory quantum groups~\cite{Lusztig}, as well as the work of Musiker, Schiffler, and Williams~\cite{MSW2} and Gross, Hacking, Keel, and Kontsevich~\cite{GHKK} on canonical bases for cluster algebras.
+It has also found applications in mathematical physics where it was used by Gaiotto, Moore, and Neitzke to count framed BPS~states in certain four-dimensional supersymmetric quantum field theories~\cite{GMN}.